MusicMeier/DMVeasy-backend/README.md

 ## Description

 This API is fullfilling all the needs of saving the documentation needed in order to renew a drivers license.
-This was intended to be a serverless database but we needed the node server in order to run our request to Anvils API to generate PDFs.
 There is one express route setup to receive all the information that goes into the PDF then send that data to Anvil, which returns raw binary.
-The server then is able to take the raw binary and upload it as a PDF to Firebase Storage.
+The server is then able to take the raw binary and upload it as a PDF to Firebase Storage.

 The other functionality written into the codebase mostly sets up the Cloud functions.
 With these functions you can upload and get images from Firebase Storage.
 You can also signin/up users through Firebase Authentication.
 Finally you can update the users collection in the Firestore to keep track of any additional information about a specific user that you need.